 It works closely with more than two dozen collaborating organisations, including management agencies and conservation groups, to ensure its research has an on-ground impact in threatened species management.

-The $142.5 million National Environmental Science Programme is being delivered through six research hubs:
+The $142.5 million National Environmental Science Program is being delivered through six research hubs:

 The Threatened Species Recovery Hub recognises that Indigenous people have very significant interests in, knowledge of, and responsibilities for Australia’s natural environment, including its threatened species.